 Emily Dolson, Samuel Perez, Randal Olson, and Charles Ofria.
 (2017).
 Spatial resource heterogeneity increases diversity and evolutionary potential. bioarxiv.
 DOI: 10.1101/148973.

 Emily Dolson, Alexander Lalejini, Steven Jorgensen*, and Charles Ofria.
-(In review).
+(2018).
 Quantifying the tape of life: Ancestry-based metrics provide insights and intuition about evolutionary dynamics.
 Proceedings of the 2018 Conference on Artificial Life.
 Edited by Takashi Ikegami, Nathaniel Virgo, Olaf Witkowski, Mizuki Oka, Reiji Suzuki, and Hiroyuki Iizuka. pp. 75 - 82.
 DOI: 10.1162/isal_a_00020.
 MIT Press.

 Emily L. Dolson and Charles A. Ofria.
 (2017).
 Spatial resource heterogeneity creates local hotspots of evolutionary potential.
 In Proceedings of the 14th European Conference on Artificial Life 2017.
 Edited by Carole Knibbe, Guillaume Beslon, David Parsons, Dusan Misevic, Jonathan Rouzaud-Cornabas, Nicolas Bredèche, Salima Hassas, Olivier Simonin, and Hédi Soula.
 Vol. 14. pp. 122 – 129.
 DOI: 10.7551/ecal_a_023.
 MIT Press.